There’s an eco-revolution underway at the moment, and it’s possible that you may be wondering what part your business plays in the grand conversation.

 Making your business more sustainable by digitising your processes, making changes to ‘go green’, and help the environment, are all fantastic goals to strive towards.

-As 2019 drew to a close, and even as news of environmental challenges and issues continue to develop across the world, the expectations placed upon individuals, businesses, and governments alike has been put into perspective more than ever before.
+In recent years, and even as news of environmental challenges and issues continue to develop across the world, the expectations placed upon individuals, businesses, and governments alike have been put into perspective more than ever before.

-Understandably, sustainability is at the forefront of a people’s minds in 2020: and for you, it’s a concern for both customers and your business alike.
+Understandably, sustainability is at the forefront of people’s minds: and for you, it’s a concern for both customers and your business alike.

 As an insightful article from Forbes, published at the end of last year, wisely notes:

 “Sustainability isn’t just about recycling or fair trade practices, as important as these are.
 It touches every part of a company, from its supply chain operations, to its talent practices, to the physical workspace itself.”

 If you pay enough attention to sustainability across your business (and more sustainability trends out there), there are many benefits that you can reap rewards from if you sow seeds in the right places.